CXu0630/Embodied-Carbon-Processes-and-Motivations/public/texts/eu-multinational.md

 ### Corporate Sustainability Reporting Directive (CSRD)
-The European Corporate Sustainability Reporting Directive is a set of regulations requiring large companies operating in the EU (as well as a select list of companies) to publish regular reports on the following:
+The European Corporate Sustainability Reporting Directive is a set of regulations requiring large companies operating in the EU (as well as a select list of companies) to publish regular reports on the following[^1]:
 1. The impact of company activities on people and environment
 2. Risks and opportunities the companies face regarding social and environmental